Communities

 For example, I would expect that at some point the meager wear leveling of a cheap drive gets saturated with writes and very little, if any, of the data survives.

-davidgo‭ wrote 9 months ago
+davidgo‭ wrote over 1 year ago

 If you use secure erase you don't ever actually get the key - its just kept on the disk.
 The risk (which is relatively low unless you are talking about multi-million dollar secrets) is that secure erase has been backdoored or improperly implemented (and this is not theoretical - some early disks had this issue).
 The whole point of using Secure Erase is it works fine with SSD's and does not cause write amplification, while providing FDE in case of erase.

-matthewsnyder‭ wrote 9 months ago
+matthewsnyder‭ wrote over 1 year ago

 What I'm saying is, the logic in this answer appears to be: